LukasMurdock/LukasMurdock.github.io/_posts/2023-01-25-mu-capstone.md

 #### Definitions

-- **Accredation body**: a body that has been approved by SAMHSA to accredit opioid treatment programs using opioid agonist treatment medications.
+- **Accreditation body**: a body that has been approved by SAMHSA to accredit opioid treatment programs using opioid agonist treatment medications.
-- **Accredation survey**: an onsite review and evaluation of an opioid treatment program by an accreditation body for the purpose of determining compliance with the Federal opioid treatment standards described in [§ 8.12](https://www.ecfr.gov/current/title-42/chapter-I/subchapter-A/part-8/subpart-C/section-8.12).
+- **Accreditation survey**: an onsite review and evaluation of an opioid treatment program by an accreditation body for the purpose of determining compliance with the Federal opioid treatment standards described in [§ 8.12](https://www.ecfr.gov/current/title-42/chapter-I/subchapter-A/part-8/subpart-C/section-8.12).
-- **Accredited opiod treatment program**: an opioid treatment program that is the subject of a current, valid accreditation from an accreditation body approved by SAMHSA under § 8.3(d).
+- **Accredited opioid treatment program**: an opioid treatment program that is the subject of a current, valid accreditation from an accreditation body approved by SAMHSA under § 8.3(d).
 - **Behavioral health services**: any non-pharmacological intervention carried out in a therapeutic context at an individual, family, or group level.
 Interventions may include structured, professionally administered interventions (e.g., cognitive behavior therapy or insight oriented psychotherapy) delivered in person, interventions delivered remotely via telemedicine shown in clinical trials to facilitate medication-assisted treatment (MAT) outcomes, or non-professional interventions.
 - **Certified opioid treatment program**: an opioid treatment program that is the subject of a current, valid certification under § 8.11.
 - **Comprehensive maintenance treatment**: maintenance treatment provided in conjunction with a comprehensive range of appropriate medical and rehabilitative services.